suNoeul/DeepDeblurRF/README.md

 ```

 **Note:** The radiance field module used in each iteration is modular and can be replaced with other RF representations (e.g., voxel grids, NeRF).

+## News
+[Feb 26, 2025] Our paper has been accepted to CVPR 2025! 🎉
+[Feb 27, 2025] Code & dataset will be released soon
+[Apr 2, 2025] Test dataset has been released! 🚀

 ## Acknowledgements